pyHi-M/pyHiM_tools/README.md

 **to get the genomic distance map:**

 This script loads
-    -a BED file with the coordinates of barcodes
+    -a BED file with the coordinates of barcodes.
     -a CSV file with unique barcodes

+**The names of the barcodes in the BED file HAVE TO BE the same as in the CSV file.**

 from this it creates a matrix of genomic distances that are exported as PNG and as NPY